itss-devops/terraform/README.md

-# terraform
+# Deploying your Configuration

-1. Go to itss-devop account, Tokyo region.
+1. Go to itss-devops account, Tokyo region.

 2. Go to cloud9 and install terraform.
      ```